danieluhl/astro-blog/src/content/blog/2026/04-17-blank-prompt.md

 point is this is not new.
 If we are concerned with what the majority think, we are all terrible at everything.
 That's fine, lets get past it.

-So what does this have to do with the future of humaity?
+So what does this have to do with the future of humanity?

 In a world of AI we're getting even more structure.
 We're guided by our teachers, parents, religion, peers, and now even our computers.
 Soon it will be